 The Company's principal sources of liquidity are net cash flows provided by operating activities, borrowings under our revolving credit facility and proceeds from issuances of long-term debt.
-See Note 6, "Long-term debt," to our consolidated financial statements included in Item 15 of this Annual Report on Form 10-K. Our principal uses of cash are to meet debt service requirements, finance capital expenditures, and provide working capital and other general corporate purposes.
+See Note 6,

+"Long-term debt," to our consolidated financial statements included in Item 15 of this Annual Report on Form 10-K. Our principal uses of cash are to meet debt service requirements, finance capital expenditures, and provide working capital and other general corporate purposes.

 The Company's net cash provided by operating activities of continuing operations for the years ended December 31, 2019, 2018 and 2017 totaled \$201.8 million, \$141.7 million and \$34.0 million, respectively.
 Normal increases or decreases in the level of working capital relative to the level of operational activity impact cash flow from operating activities.
 The increase in cash provided by operating activities of continuing operations during 2019 compared to the prior year was driven by an increase in net income, billings and collections on large projects during the current period and a greater investment in working capital during the prior year.
 Cash provided by operating activities for the year ended December 31, 2018 was up compared to 2017 due to higher net income during 2018.
-Additionally, the increase in 2018 was driven by a lower investment in working capital during the year ended December 31, 2017.
+Additionally, the increase in 2018 was driven by a lower investment in working capital during the year ended December 31, 2018.

 The Company's net cash flows used in investing activities of continuing operations for the years ended December 31, 2019, 2018 and 2017 totaled \$43.8 million, \$35.5 million and \$57.4 million, respectively.
 Investing activities in all periods primarily relate to normal course upgrades and capital maintenance of our dredging fleet.
 Capital expenditures in the current year included the final payment of \$10.0 million for the new clamshell dredge.
 In 2019, we received \$5.6 million in proceeds from dispositions of property and equipment.
 During 2018, we received \$4.5 million in cash proceeds from a sale-leaseback of a dredge as well as \$9.4 million in proceeds from the sale of underperforming and underutilized assets identified through our strategic review.
-Further, we bought out two leases for \$14.3 million as part of the restructuring initiative of disposing underperforming assets during the year ended December 31, 2017.
+Further, we bought out two leases for \$14.3 million as part of the restructuring initiative of disposing underperforming assets during the year ended December 31, 2018.
+The Company spent \$43.3 million for the year ended December 31, 2017, on the Ellis Island, which was placed in service during the fourth quarter of 2017.
 Additionally in 2017, we received \$8.6 million in proceeds from dispositions of property and equipment, mostly related to the refinancing of two dredges.

 The Company's net cash flows provided by (used in) financing activities of continuing operations for the years ended December 31, 2019, 2018 and 2017 totaled \$(14.1) million, \$(83.9) million and \$34.5 million, respectively.
 The change in cash provided by (used in) financing activities primarily relates to our net repayments on our revolving credit facility of \$11.5 million, \$83.5 million and \$9.1 million during the years ended December 31, 2019, 2018 and 2017, respectively.
 Additionally, we paid \$2.3 million in financing fees on the Amended Credit Agreement for the senior secured credit facility during 2019.
-In 2017, we issued \$325 million of 8% Senior Notes and used a portion of the net proceeds to redeem our \$275 million of 7 3/8% Senior Notes and repay a portion of our revolver.
-We also paid \$5.0 million in financing fees on the issuance of the 8% Senior Notes (as defined below) during 2017.
+In 2017, we issued \$325 million of 8% Senior Notes and used a portion of the net proceeds to redeem our \$275 million of 7 3/8% Senior Notes (as defined below) during 2017.